gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Then, we need to think about the data we need to support the actions.

-1\.
-Run.
+[Step number="1"]Run[/Step]

 Running means that you’re moving from one place to another.
 So, you need variables to hold Sonic’s current position.
-Let’s call them x and y.
+Let’s call them `x` and `y`.

 He doesn’t run at an even speed.
 It varies.
-So, we need speed, acceleration.
+So, we need `speed`, `acceleration`.

 And he can move backward.
-We need direction.
+We need `direction`.

 Finally, his speed doesn’t increase forever.
-So, we need maximum speed.
+So, we need `maximum speed`.

-2\.
-Jump
+[Step number="2"]Jump[/Step]

 Normally, Classic Sonic can jump only once.
-So, we need a bool variable like jumped.
+So, we need a bool variable like `jumped`.

 But if he has some shields, he can do some interesting actions like double jump (electric shield), moving down fast (bubble), air dash (fire).